GabrielTellez/langesim/_sources/installation.rst.txt

         poetry install

     - Otherwise, pip can be used to install the package.
-Create a virtual environment, then install with pip:
+Create a virtual environment, activate it, then install with pip:

     .. code-block:: console

-        python -m venv langesim_env
+        python -m venv .langesim_env

+        # Activate environment:
+        # for bash shell
+        source .langesim_env/bin/activate
+        # or for windows cmd
+        .langesim_env\Scripts\activate.bat
+        # or for windows powershell
+        .langesim_env\Scripts\activate.ps1

         pip install .